ChristopherHooks/library/README.md

-Here's a well-structured README for your library app project:

----

 # My Library App

 My Library App is a simple web application that allows users to manage a virtual library.
 Users can add, view, update, and remove books, as well as mark them as read or unread.